 With the introduction of CCC in 2002, the certification authorities AQSIQ and CNCA published the “First Catalogue of Products Subject to China Compulsory Certification (CCC)”.

-This catalogue of products requiring certification was subject to continuous changes and has expanded since its first issue.
+This catalog of products requiring certification was subject to continuous changes and has expanded since its first issue.

 These announcements show also the relevant Chinese GB standards and CNCA Implementation Rules that apply for the specific products.